litmus-tests/litmus-tests-riscv/README.md

 3. Cross compilation: the target RISC-V machine does not have gcc or make installed.
 Here you will need another machine that does have the diy tool suite, make and gcc that can cross-compile for RISC-V.

+In each of the scenarios below, for some special RISC-V instructions (e.g. "fence.tso"), `make` will check if your gcc supports those instructions.
+Litmus tests that include unsupported instruction will be excluded from the tests.
+After running the first `make ...` command below, the file gcc.excl will list all the litmus test names that are excluded.
+The command `grep "#" gcc.excl` will show you which instructions were detected as unsupported by gcc.

 Building and running on the same (RISC-V) machine
 -------------------------------------------------